UNC-Robotics/Med-MPD/README.md

 ## Usage

 Within each folder are segmentation files in .nii.gz format.
 These can easily be loaded in publicly-available software such as [3D Slicer](https://www.slicer.org/) and then converted or saved in other formats.
-[NiBabel](https://nipy.org/nibabel/) is another convenient tool for handling different image formats.
+[NiBabel](https://nipy.org/nibabel/) or [SimpleITK](https://pypi.org/project/SimpleITK/) are other convenient tools for working with these types of images.
 For each environment, there are text files with [RAS](https://www.slicer.org/wiki/Coordinate_systems) coordinates corresponding to the nodules and a set of 4x4 matrices for variable clinically-motivated start poses for the motion planning problem.

 Inside `Utilities/` are a couple helpful scripts for programmatically loading the data, converting betweeen RAS and IJK coordinates, and for visualizing the data.